dallas-hall/kode-kloud-engineer/linux-system-administrator/date-and-time/network-time-protocol.md

 ## Task

 > The system admin team of xFusionCorp Industries has noticed an issue with some servers in *Stratos Datacenter* where some of the servers are not in sync w.r.t time.
 Because of this, several application functionalities have been impacted.
 To fix this issue the team has started using common/standard NTP servers.
-They are finished with most of the servers except *App Server 1*.
-Therefore, perform the following tasks on this server:<br><br>Install and configure NTP server on *App Server 1*.<br><br>Add NTP server `1.sg.pool.ntp.org` in NTP configuration on *App Server 1*.<br><br>Please do not try to start/restart/stop ntp service, as we already have a restart for this service scheduled for tonight and we don't want these changes to be applied right now.
+They are finished with most of the servers except *App Server 2*.
+Therefore, perform the following tasks on this server:<br><br>Install and configure NTP server on *App Server 2*.<br><br>Add NTP server `server 1.my.pool.ntp.org` in NTP configuration on *App Server 2*.<br><br>Please do not try to start/restart/stop ntp service, as we already have a restart for this service scheduled for tonight and we don't want these changes to be applied right now.

 ## Preliminary Steps